Today we are talking about how work can be much more fun after financial independence.

 At 0.35 we see the goldfish – a perfect metaphor for our consumer drone.
 Living isolated and confined in an unnatural bowl, safe but trapped by modernity.
 At least the goldfish is free to stay home and think for itself all day…

 At 0.40 we see the commute.
 Its unclear why commuting should be so depressing, we just know that it is.
 The Budweiser Ad on the tube represents the false promises of consumerism…the lure of instant gratification and a more glamorous life…no effort required.
-Ironically, AB Inbev (the owner of Budweiser) were probably delighted with the advertising exposure, the irony likely being lost on most viewers.
+Ironically, Budweiser were probably delighted with the advertising exposure, the irony likely being lost on most viewers.

 At 0.47 we have the lift scene.
 Lifts are claustrophobic and artificial; mechanisms to avoid using our legs and taking the stairs.
 Our hapless male, looking for distractions from his life and bewitched by the attractive female co-worker, commits a gaffe.
 It’s all a bit awkward.

 But then the lift doors open (0.57) and our unlikely hero is ejected out of the lift and into The Prison Camp.

 Then something changes within our hero (1.00).
 A lightbulb comes on.
 He decides to stop being a loser / consumer sucker / victim of the system.
 Maybe its better to die on his feet than live on his knees?
 He stands up straight, stops complaining about his situation and starts taking responsibility for his own life, focusing on what he can control.